Jean Galea

 Backups

 I like to keep backups of all my data, even that which is stored in the cloud on reliable systems like Evernote and Google.
 That’s why I regularly backup my Gmail accounts too.
 Same thing with Evernote, you need to backup everything just in case.
 I’ve heard of cases where people lost important notes so I’m not taking any chances.
 Here’s a good guide, and another, for backing up Evernote.
-Basically if you’re using Mac’s Time Machine as well as an online backup service (I use BackBlaze, another popular one is CrashPlan), you’re pretty much good to go for disaster recovery.
+Basically if you’re using Mac’s Time Machine as well as an online backup service (Backblaze is a popular one), you’re pretty much good to go for disaster recovery.

 However, if you are worried about losing individual notes due to user mistakes (for example mistakenly trashing a notebook, consequently Evernote would sync across all devices and the notes would be lost forever), Time Machine or BackBlaze wouldn’t be ideal as you cannot restore individual notes.
 You need to devise another backup system, the articles I linked to illustrate some ways of doing that.